pretagov/nsw-design-system-plone6-kit/README.md

 ### Who should use the NSW Design System
 #### Branding Compliance:
-Using a tookkit that impliments the Design System is one of the fastest ways to comply to the [NSW Gov Branding guidelines](https://www.nsw.gov.au/branding/nsw-government-brand-framework)
+Using a tookkit like the [NSW Design System Plone 6 starter kit](https://digitalnsw.pretagov.com.au/) is one of the fastest ways to comply to the [NSW Gov Branding guidelines](https://www.nsw.gov.au/branding/nsw-government-brand-framework)

 #### Accessibility
 Good implimentations of the [NSW Design System](https://github.com/digitalnsw/nsw-design-system) inherit it's WCAG compliants